How do I apply for a Fulbright Scholarship?

 Can you have more than one host institution?

-You need to identify a single host institution.
-It is preferable to have one main centre for your project, however, you can visit other institutions while in the U.S.
+It is preferable to have one main host institution for your project, however, you can visit other institutions while in the U.S.

 Are medical graduates eligible for a Fulbright Scholarship?